goostengine/goost/README.md

 implemented as a
 [C++ module](https://docs.godotengine.org/en/latest/development/cpp/custom_modules_in_cpp.html).

-The extension is comprised of functional components and other modules, most of which should be optional to build.
+The extension consists of functional components and other modules, most of which should be optional to build.

 See [Goost official documentation](https://goost.readthedocs.io/en/gd3/) for detailed instructions on how to use the module, and the list of currently